June 2026

 Usage Data: Sparx gathers data about teacher activity when they use the Sparx Product (Teacher Usage Data) in order to gauge usage of Sparx platforms.
 This includes how, when and the time spent by each teacher using Sparx and actions and interventions taken by each teacher.
 Sparx also collects data:

-about how and when the Sparx Product is accessed by each teacher; and
+About how and when the Sparx Product is accessed by each teacher.

 How is Teacher Data used by the Sparx Product?